Law Firm Growth with a Virtual CFO

 Our firm’s focus is on educating the office team regarding the importance of the financials, budgeting, and how they impact the overall success of the practice.
 We work hand in hand with the leadership team about ownership of their roles and functions.

-One of our partners, Jaime Staley, spearheaded this partnership with dental practices and has since started providing lectures about profitable practices, one of which is recorded and available at the Dental Academy of Dental Education, for 1 CE credit.
+One of our partners, Jaime Staley, spearheaded this partnership with dental practices and has since started providing lectures about profitable practices.
 In her lecture, she breaks down the three ways to lead a profitable dental practice: incorporate work/life integration into growth strategies, leverage your financial resources, and streamline processes for efficiency.

 Growth Requires the Right Team